 The answers to these questions should be based on math and not intuition.
 Without employing the appropriate mathematical rigor in test design, the test will likely contain human bias and data error and prevent reliable decision making.
 Relying heavily on trends and statistics, with or without testing software, will ensure less internal bias.

 Designing proper tests by hand is often time-consuming and requires users to have a deep knowledge of math and statistics.
 MarketDial can help.
-MarketDial’s A/B testing software does the math for you, reducing the risk of errors or human bias.
+MarketDial’s in-store testing software does the math for you, reducing the risk of errors or human bias.
 In minutes, you’ll know how many stores to test in, which stores to focus on and how long to run the test.

 Within the MarketDial software, you can also perform advanced optimizations for confidence level and test/control fit, giving you flexibility without risk of bias.
 Advanced statistical techniques are employed to ensure the most accurate, predictive tests are created, increasing confidence in decision making and ensuring that the highest value initiatives are prioritized.